emirkmo/adaptive-cards-python/README.md

 The only suboptimal trade-off made was for the barely used `ShowCard` action (`actions.ShowCard`).
 This action can take in an `AdaptiveCard` and be used inside an `AdaptiveCard`.
 To keep actions under their own `actions` namespace, we type hint the card parameter for `ShowCard` using `dict[str, Any] | ConfiguredBaseModel`.
-However, we use jsonschema to validate the card inside of `ShowCard` when constructing the full `AdaptiveCard` anyway.
+However, we use `jsonschema` to validate the card inside of `ShowCard` when constructing the full `AdaptiveCard` anyway.

-Development and package management is done via `uv`.
-Formatting is via `ruff` and tested using `pytest`.
+## Development & tooling

+- Package management with `uv`, using `hatchling` build backend.
+- Formatting & Linting via `ruff`.
+- Tests run with `pytest`.
+- Dynamic semver generation using `uv-dynamic-versioning` and `dunamai`.
+- Automated build & publish using `Github Actions` and `PyPI` trusted-publishing.
+- `datamodel-code-generator` for initial code generation from JSON schema.